varundeepakgudhe/SE_Team_66/README.md

 ## Project 2 submission files present in Proj2 sub-directory

-- Project 2 score card: https://github.com/smarabattula/Sync-Ends (Included as a CSV file in github repo)
+- Project 2 score card: In project2 folder of this repo

 - Working video link: https://youtu.be/96ne_ia4KjE